A little about me

 Lastly a big lesson for me has been, only you know your heart.
 Let yourself be misunderstood if you need too.

-All of this has only deepened my commitment to live and teach with honesty, to hold space for the real, often messy beauty of being human, and to support others as they move through their own chapters.
-I feel more grounded, inspired, and aligned than ever before, this time with deeper understanding, compassion, and stronger boundaries.
+I aim to live and teach with honesty, to hold space for the real, often messy beauty of being human, and to support others as they move through their own chapters.
+I feel more grounded, inspired, and aligned than ever before, now with deeper understanding, compassion, and stronger boundaries.

 Whether you’re in your depths, exploring your potential, or you are ready to live the infinite possibilities this life has to offer, you are never to late, you are right on time.